 I am now 48 years old, and thanks to these amazing people I am still here to see my 5 yr old grandson, and newly born granddaughter grow up.
 I’m here to continue living & loving my family and my life.

-On the 9th June 2018, I was privileged to become a Guinness World Record Holder along with 126 others from across the UK, for the largest gathering of cardiac arrest survivors in one place, at Basildon Hospital.
+On the 9th of June 2018, I was privileged to become a Guinness World Record Holder along with 126 others from across the UK for the largest gathering of cardiac arrest survivors in one place, at Basildon Hospital.
 This was a true celebration of life.
 And I’m currently the Chair of a local group in my village, working to provide public defibrillators in our community.

-Yes life is different, but time, my family and friends, SCA UK (& the ongoing support of a very good psychologist!) continue to help me make some sense of it all.
-It’s been a good excuse never to cook a Sunday Roast since….
+Yes, life is different, but time, my family and friends, SCA UK (& the ongoing support of a very good psychologist!) continue to help me make some sense of it all.
+It’s been a good excuse never to cook a Sunday Roast since…

 The cardiac arrests may have tried to take my life, but I’m a survivor.